lupyuen/LoRaMac-node-nuttx/README.md

 make menuconfig
 ```

-In menuconfig, enable the LoRaWAN Library under "Libraries".
+In menuconfig, enable the LoRaWAN Library under "Library Routines".

 This repo is a fork of Semtech's [Lora-net/LoRaMac-node](https://github.com/Lora-net/LoRaMac-node) with minimal changes...